-Kathleen’s areas of specialization include issues impacting family cohesion and communication, conflict resolution skills, issues of life transitions, mother-daughter relationships, ADHD, Anxiety, Depression, social struggles, parenting consultations, as well as other behavioral and emotional disorders of childhood and adolescence.
+Dr. Galarza’s clinical interests include issues facilitating family cohesion and communication, conflict resolution skills, challenges with life transitions, mother-daughter relationships, anxiety, depression, ADHD, social struggles, and parenting consultations, as well as other emotional and behavioral challenges of adolescence and young adulthood.

 Mike received his Master’s Degree in Professional Counseling from Liberty University in 2011 and is a licensed professional clinical counselor.
 He has several years experience working in both community mental health and private practice.
 Mike enjoys working with teens and adults and has expertise with both individual counseling and couples/family work.
 Mike has sought extended training in couples counseling and in Dialectical Behavior Therapy (DBT).
 He is married and has two young children.